-In 2013, the impact of e-Commerce on TFP is, however, not significantly different from zero for all services sector except other services with 2013 as the first year to have positive effect of e-Commerce sales on TFP.
-One explanation is that e-Commerce has become norm now.
-So, shops adopting this sales' channel at the early period has already gained from the first-mover advantage.
-Arguably, businesses in other services sector are at the early stage of doing business online; therefore, there are still room to improve TFP compared with services already adopting e-Commerce wildly.
+In 2013, the impact of having one percent higher share of sales from e-Commerce on TFP is, however, not significantly different from zero for all services sector except other services with 2013 as the first year to have positive effect of e-Commerce sales on TFP.

-Stylized Fact 5: Investing in software, not hardware!
+Stylized Fact 5: Investing in software is a good idea, but hardware is probably not!

-One percent higher share of software, license and patent capital has positive impact on TFP in all sectors.
+One percent higher share of software capital have positive impact in all sectors on average.
 It improves TFP by 0.02-0.03% for all four services sectors.
 The positive effect also exists for manufacturing sector in 2006.
-In contrast, investing in computer and internet hardware has a negative impact on TFP in general.
+In contrast, investing in computer hardware has a negative impact on TFP in general.

-Stylized Fact 6: Being an OEM is fine for a not-so-large firm!
+Stylized Fact 6: Subcontracting is fine for a not-so-large firm!

-In manufacturing sector, having one more percent of income from subcontracting or serving as an Original Equipment Manufacturer (OEM) enhances TFP by around 0.01%.
-Though, firms with more than 200 workers do not have such a positive benefit and even performing worse from doing so.
+In manufacturing sector, having one more percent of income from subcontracting enhances TFP by around 0.01%.
+Though, firms with more than 200 workers do not have such a positive benefit and even acting worse from doing so.
 Also, raising one additional percent of contract expenses relative to total expenses would increase TFP by 0.01% for small and medium plants, but still has not benefited large plants in 2011.